ujkuo/ujkuo.github.io/content/_index.md

 Taoist Philosophy carves and embodies my life vision, and Taiwanese literature and movies consolidate my national identity.

 Outside academia, I take photos and teach high school students how to study and prepare school applications.
-I have been a documentary and sports photographer/photojournalist for several media outlets for 7+ years and have also served as a tutor and a mentor for 40+ high school students and families for 5+ years.
+I have 8+ year of expertise in photography.
+I am a documentary and sports photographer/photojournalist for several media outlets for 8+ years and have also served as a tutor and a mentor for 40+ high school students and families for 5+ years.

 ##### Position